 We will not collect any personal information about you, except where it is specifically and knowingly provided by you when you register as a user of the website, or request information or provide us with feedback on the website.

 Keeping your data secure

-Transmitting information over the internet is generally not completely secure, and we cannot guarantee the security of your data and any data you transmit is at your own risk.
-However, we have procedures and security features in place to try and keep your data secure once we receive it.
+Transmitting information over the internet is generally not completely secure, and any data you send us is at your own risk.
+However, we have procedures and security features in place to keep your data secure once we receive it.

 We will not share your information with any other organisations for marketing, market research or commercial purposes and we do not pass on your details to other websites.